CBD, THC, Cannabis, and Your Memory

 For one, CBD is different from most other cannabis substances because it does not contain the cannabinoid THC.

-THC is just one of the many cannabinoids you will find in the cannabis plant, but it is one of the most popular and well known ones, because it is the one that is responsible to get you high.
+THC is just one of the many cannabinoids you will find in the cannabis plant, but it is one of the most popular and well-known ones because it is the one that is responsible for getting you high.

 Items that stem from the cannabis plant — which does usually contain some amount of THC — will likely get you high.

 So what is CBD?
 That’s where CBD is different.
 It comes from the hemp plant, which can often serve industrial rather than recreational purposes.
 This can include using the hemp to create products like clothing and fabrics, rope, animal food, skin products, edible items, and more.

 Can cannabis affect your memory?
 Will smoking pot make you forgetful and foggy headed?
 What is CBD, anyway, if not the same thing as THC?

 You likely already know this, but THC is a different story than CBD.
 When it comes to THC, you may experience some effects that you wouldn’t have if you used CBD alone.
 That’s because THC has a psychoactive component and also comes from a different family of plants.

 THC comes from cannabis or marijuana plants.
 CBD, on the other hand, stems from the hemp plant.
 Hemp plants grow to contain little to no THC in them at all.

 Storing New Memories

 One of the biggest ways is that when you are high on marijuana, it can be more difficult for your brain to encode new memories.
 In other words, you may not remember things you said or did when you were high as clearly as you would when sober.